-AP = An_The beginning of the advancement period in respect of advanced pre-dispatch operational commitment
+AP = The beginning of the advancement period in respect of advanced pre-dispatch operational commitment operational commitment day

-DAMOCst = The hour that represents beginning of an existing day-ahead operational commitment
+$DAMOC{st}$ = The hour that represents beginning of an existing day-ahead submitted for the dispatch day

-MGBRT = The minimum generation block run-time submitted for the dispatch day
+MGBRT = The minimum generation block run-time submitted for the dispatch

-MGBDTh = The minimum generation down time for the hot thermal state submitted for the dispatch day
+$MGBDT_h$ = The minimum generation down time for the hot thermal state

-Advanced pre-dispatch operational commitment beginning within the advancement period - For advanced pre-dispatch operational commitments, in respect of day-ahead operational commitments, that begin during the advancement period, the pre-dispatch calculation engine evaluates the additional incremental start up offer relative to higher value of the start-up offer submitted for the theexisting day-ahead operational commitment.
-Under these circumstances, start-up offer and the pre-dispatch calculation engine will consider the incremental start-up offer.
-This ensures that only increases in start-up offer to be greater than or equal to zero-offers are evaluated.
+Advanced pre-dispatch operational commitment beginning within the advancement period - For advanced pre-dispatch operational commitments, in respect of day-ahead operational commitments, that begin during the advancement period, the pre-dispatch calculation engine evaluates the higher value of the existing day-ahead operational commitment start-up offer and the pre-dispatch start-up offer.
+This ensures that only increases in start-up offers are evaluated.

-Advanced pre-dispatch operational commitment beginning before the advancement period - For advanced pre-dispatch operational commitments, in respect of day-ahead operational commitments, that beginsbegin before the advancement period, the pre-dispatch calculation engine evaluates the full start-up offer submitted for the pre-dispatch day, not the additional incremental start-up offer.
+Advanced pre-dispatch operational commitment beginning before the advancement period - For advanced pre-dispatch operational commitments, in respect of day-ahead operational commitments, that begin before the advancement period, the pre-dispatch calculation engine evaluates the pre-dispatch start-up offer.